CSsoftwareeng/movie_recommender_system/README.md

 **[limit]**

-- Enter the limit number in integer type
+- Enter the limit number in integer type.
+- Limit should be positive integer.
 - Only one limit is allowed.
 - If you don't specify the **limit** field, the **limit** will set to 10 as a default.